Pip (musician): Personal life

-In 2012, Pip set up a charity called Youth in Mission to help fund youth involvement in mission work around the world, in honor of his mentor, missionary, and close family friend, the late Stewart Hay.
+In 2012, Pip set up a charity called Youth in Mission to help fund youth involvement in mission work around the world, in honor of their mentor, missionary, and close family friend, the late Stewart Hay.
 In 2014 the charity became a non-profit corporation, with Pip as president.
 Pip currently resides in New York City.
 Pip is openly gay.